-A student will be considered to have satisfactorily completed a course if, in the Principal's view, there is sufficient evidence that the student has:
+A student will be considered to have satisfactorily completed a course if the Principal certifies there is sufficient evidence that the student has:

-- (a) followed the course developed or endorsed by NESA; - (b) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - (c) achieved some or all of the course outcomes.
+- 1) followed the course developed or endorsed by NESA; - 2) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - 3) achieved some or all of the course outcomes.

-"Principals may determine an appropriate attendance pattern(s) that will allow each student to achieve the outcomes of each course being studied."
+Principals may determine an appropriate attendance pattern(s) that will allow each student to achieve the outcomes of each course being studied.
 (NESA Manual (ACE 8021))

 At Fairfield High School the attendance pattern required is a minimum of 85%.
-Any attendance which falls below 85% may jeopardies course completion.
+Any attendance which falls below 85% may jeopardise course completion.